 - Keep steering to enable four-wheel ABS to work properly.

-- If front wheels lock up, ease up on the brake pedal with just enough pressure to allow the front wheels to roll again so you can steer.
+This type of ABS is designed for older pickup trucks, vans and SUVs.
+Here, the system is only installed on your back set of wheels.
+It doesn’t aid steering, but helps prevent them from spinning out of control.
+Because of this, the front wheels can still lock up just like conventional brakes.
+If the front wheels lock up, ease up on the brake pedal with just enough pressure to allow the front wheels to roll again so you can steer.

 The anti-lock brake system includes a dash warning light to alert the driver when a system malfunction has been detected.
 If the lamp comes on while driving, the ABS system will be disabled and the system will return to standard non-ABS brake operation.
 Although the car can still be driven with the standard brakes operating, it should be taken in for repairs as soon as possible.
 Like having car insurance, you don’t want to drive without it.